VasilisDragon/TC-CNC-AI-TP/docs/TRAINING_GUI.md

 ## Overview

 The CNC Toolpath Companion introduces a full graphical workflow for model lifecycle management.
-The new flow spans synthetic dataset creation, initial training, fine-tuning, environment provisioning, and hot swapping the active inference model—no command-line gymnastics required (unless you’re into that aesthetic).
+The new flow spans synthetic dataset creation, initial training, fine-tuning, environment provisioning, and hot swapping the active inference model-no command-line gymnastics required (unless you're into that aesthetic).

 Key components: